rakishraja/Best-README-Template/README.md

    git clone https://github.com/rakishraja/Malware_detector.git

 2. Setup a Firebase Instance:
-   To use Sangraha 360 (SG360), you'll need to set up a Firebase instance.
-Follow these steps to get started:

    - Visit the [Firebase Console](https://console.firebase.google.com/).
    - Create a new project for Sangraha 360.